lhoyer/HRDA/README.md

 ## Testing & Predictions

-The provided HRDA checkpoint trained on GTA→Cityscapes (already downloaded by `tools/download_checkpoints.sh`) can be tested on the Cityscapes validation set using:
+The provided HRDA checkpoint trained on GTA→Cityscapes can be tested on the Cityscapes validation set using:

 ```shell